 Private soil labs have jumped into the fray to evolve new indexes for biological fertility.
 Underlying this is the age-old axiom that you can’t manage what you cannot measure.
 It explains our laboratory’s introduction of a new type of soil test called “Solvita,” making measuring soil CO2 factor respiration practical and cost-effective within the infrastructure of soil labs and crop consultants, who are starting to see the connections.

-A transition era is upon us and is captured in Figure 1, showing the prevailing and new views.
+A transition era is upon us and is captured in Figure 1 below, showing the prevailing and new views.

 Putting Numbers to CO2

 The basis for biological functioning related to soil CO2 starts with calculations anyone can perform.
 Take your entire dry matter crop yield and multiply by 50 percent to get your approximate carbon yield per acre.

 Divide this into 60 (the most active carbon assimilation days) and you have the carbon factor per day, which multiplied by 3.7 gets you to the CO2 factor.
 This was Lundegårdh’s basis in comparing soil respiration to crop carbohydrate assimilation.
 These two sets of numbers — the plant uptake and the soil respiration of CO2 — can be found to be roughly comparable, in a healthy system.

 Crop CO2 needs such as in corn can be as high as 450 pounds per day per acre during the active period (as pure carbon this is 125 pounds per day).
 It turns out that nature has designed redundant biological systems in soil to furnish adequate amounts of CO2 to keep plants in top shape, while the biology itself regulates the commensurate supply of nutrients and maintains soil structural integrity.

 The cycle can be quantified, using an example of a soil moderate organic content as follows (Figure 2).